NixOS/rfcs/rfcs/0026-staging-workflow.md

 higher, but has the downside of testing fewer packages, and having fewer binary substitutes available.

+The part about fewer binary substitutes could be partially mitigated by adding another slower larger jobset that wouldn't block the channel.

 # Unresolved questions
 [unresolved]: #unresolved-questions